Lipid-binding serum glycoprotein: Structure

 These proteins consist of N- and C-terminal domains, which share a similar two-layer alpha/beta structure, but show little sequence identity to each other.
 These domains were first described as being arranged in a "boomerang" shape that creates the BPI fold.
 The fold contains apolar binding pockets that can interact with hydrophobic and amphipathic molecules, such as the acyl carbon chains of lipopolysaccharide found on Gram-negative bacteria.

-Function
+Family Members

 Bactericidal permeability-increasing protein

 Bactericidal permeability-increasing protein (BPI) is a potent antimicrobial protein of 456 amino acids that binds to and neutralises lipopolysaccharides from the outer membrane of Gram-negative bacteria.
 BPI contains two domains that adopt the same structural fold, even though they have little sequence similarity.

 Lipopolysaccharide-binding protein

 Lipopolysaccharide-binding protein (LBP) is an endotoxin-binding protein that is closely related to, and functions in a co-ordinated manner with BPI to facilitate an integrated host response to invading Gram-negative bacteria.